rnowotniak/qclib/README.md

 abstract class **QuantumGate**, representing any given quantum gate.
 Concrete classes inherit from QuantumGate and overwrite the definition of the *compute* method.
-They are also the basic logic gates, like the Hadamard gate, Controlled-NOT gate, or phase shift gate. __The qclib library uses overloaded operators to pack operations on unitary matrices which allows to express any quantum circuits.__
+They are also the basic logic gates, like the Hadamard gate, Controlled-NOT gate, or phase shift gate. <u>The qclib library uses overloaded operators to pack operations on unitary matrices which allows to express any quantum circuits.</u>
 The **operator **** hides the tensor product operation, while the overloaded **operator *** hides the composition mapping function, which corresponds to serial gate connection in a quantum circuit.
 Moreover, the overloaded